Affordable Bankruptcy Law Firm

 Debts that cannot be discharged in bankruptcy

-If you have tax debt obligations it is important you consult one of our bankruptcy lawyers to find the best solution and course of action.
-Student loans will are not dischargeable with bankruptcy unless you can demonstrate that repaying the debt would be an undue burden.
+If you have tax debt obligations, it is important you consult one of our bankruptcy lawyers to find the best solution and course of action.
+Student loans will not be dischargeable with bankruptcy unless you can demonstrate that repaying the debt would be an undue burden.

 We understand these are rough time times and having a knowledgeable and affordable bankruptcy lawyer on your side is your best solution to becoming debt free and on the road to financial recovery.